MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-delete.md

 - Soft-deleted environments don't get applied with updates, but they remain part of the update schedule until they're permanently deleted.

    When you recover an environment, any updates scheduled for the environment while it was in retention will be applied as part of recovery.
 If you don't want to apply an update during recovery, you can reschedule it to a later date before starting the recovery.
-- Deleted environments are removed from the **Recently deleted environments** page seven days after the environment has been deleted.
-If you need to recover an environment that was deleted more than seven days ago, open a service request.

 - Soft-deleted environments, or any environments listed on **Recently deleted environments** page, aren't counted towards the environment quota on your tenant.
 - You can recover a soft-deleted product environment even if doing so results in exceeding your number of environments allowed by your quota.
 However, you can only exceed this quota by one extra production environment, regardless of how many production environments you have available for your subscription.

    This capability is provided as an exception, to ensure that you can always recover your production environment in critical situations.
 You must return within your quota within 30 days following the recovery by either deleting a production environment or by purchasing an extra production environment.

 ## Delete an environment